4 Paws for Ability, Inc. mission is to:

 - Open to more individuals.
 4 Paws has no minimal age requirement and does not discriminate based on severity of disability within the programs it provides.

 - Pet Friendly.
 4 Paws does not require that recipients give up their pets to receive a service dog as many agencies do.
+Families with indoor dogs will still be eligible for our program.

 4 Paws for Ability relies on the generosity of individuals, as well as corporations, and accepts donations for operating expenses, training, food, toys, training supplies, medication, and our building fund.
 Fundraising occurs primarily by the applicant with the assistance of 4 Paws.
 Given our current facility expansion at 207 Dayton Avenue, alternate sources of funding are necessary to achieve the required renovation and expansion plans.